 However, the problem has been that innovations can be costly and sometimes just not profitable enough to make it in the marketplace.
 Several clean energy companies have had financial problems, for example.
 There are companies that make green technology windows.
 Some companies who received federal loans or grants never turned a profit, or produced much power.
 It remains to be seen if clean energy is too expensive to be viable, or if this is just a slow start on a promising future technology.
 After the soaring crude oil prices of last couple of years, some are all the more eager to invest in alternative energy.

 Green Technology Consulting

 To encourage innovation, the U.S. Department of Energy holds a bi-annual Solar Decathlon.
 The program challenges collegiate teams to design, build, and operate solar-powered houses that are cost-effective, energy-efficient, and attractive.
 The winner of the competition is the team that best blends affordability, consumer appeal, and design excellence with optimal energy production and maximum efficiency.
 The next event will take place Oct.
 3–13, 2013.

 Ikea announced in October 2012 that it plans to be energy independent by 2020.
 The company currently has solar panels on top of 34 of its 38 U.S. stores and distribution centers and plans to install more.
 Ikea would also like to build a wind farm in the U.S. Steve Howard, Ikea Group’s chief sustainability office, indicated that the company seeks to be more green technology responsible, but also to insulate itself from future high energy costs.

-Landon Technologies focuses on providing Business IT Support services to medium and large sized organizations.
+Landon Technologies focuses on providing Atlanta Managed IT Services to medium and large sized organizations.